NeverMendel/leetcode-export/README.md

 Before running the script, make sure that python3 is installed in your system.

 If you prefer, you can use the Docker image to download LeetCode submissions.
-For further instructions read the section [Docker Image](#docker-image).
+For more information read the section [Docker Image](#docker-image).

 ## 🏁 Getting started <a name="getting-started"></a>